 Even the forbidden tree in the Garden of Eden had fruit that Eve saw was “good for food.”
 Even food can entice us, especially as the price tag continues to mount.
 It certainly starts to look like money is needed for happiness, doesn’t it?
 At least that’s what Satan wanted Eve to think.

 It starts out as just a little bit of discontent, a seemingly innocent desire for something we feel we’re entitled to, but soon the little root of the “love of money” grows and grows in our hearts.
 As Timothy continues, “People who want to get rich fall into temptation and a trap and into many foolish and harmful desires that plunge men into ruin and destruction.”

 Grab What’s Yours

 We can do all of this while feeling terribly spiritual.
-Even Jesus was urged to throw Himself off the pinnacle of the temple (what a thrill!), since He had the right to command His Father’s angels to catch Him.
+Even Yeshua was urged to throw Himself off the pinnacle of the temple (what a thrill!), since He had the right to command His Father’s angels to catch Him.
 Right?

-I tremble when I read about the world’s priorities, because Jesus Himself was “tempted in every way, just as we are—yet was without sin” (Hebrews 4:15).
+I tremble when I read about the world’s priorities, because Yeshua Himself was “tempted in every way, just as we are—yet was without sin” (Hebrews 4:15).
 I know He was God in human flesh, but His human flesh was real.
 How did He keep from succumbing to these temptations?

 First, as the parable with which we began reminds us, the Word of God must be “sown” or planted in our hearts.
-Jesus didn’t dare answer the world’s calls with His own logic.
+Yeshua didn’t dare answer the world’s calls with His own logic.
 Rather, He quoted Scripture, words that had likely been hidden in His heart from a very young age.
 I need to take care to continually be meditating upon and memorizing more of God’s Word.